 Suppose our little child has chocolate all over their face.
 Or Mom’s lipstick.
 We ask-What did you do?
 And they say-Nothing.
 We laugh inwardly because it’s not such a big deal.
 But it is a big deal to try to fool the Lord.
 So let us not even try.
 We cannot deny our sin or rationalize it or blame others.
 Covering our sin hurts our spiritual, emotional, and physical well-being in this life.
 And it brings eternal torment in Hell for our body and soul unless we repent.
 Hiding from God is futile and fatal.

 1 John 1:9 is well-known, but don’t forget that it is sandwiched between verses 8 and 10.
 Listen to all three verses together:

 8 If we claim to be without sin, we deceive ourselves and the truth is not in us.
 9 If we confess our sins, God is faithful and just and will forgive us our sins and purify us from all unrighteousness.
 10 If we claim we have not sinned, we make the Lord out to be a liar and His word is not in us.

-John writes these words to Christian believers, to people who were already following Jesus in everyday life.
+John writes these words to Christian believers, people who were already following Jesus in everyday life.
 Yet they still needed to confess their daily faults and failings to God, just like we do.
 The Bible requires us to confess to the Lord and to one another, not to a priest.
-The Seven Penitential Psalms or Psalms of Confession were written and put in the Bible for Jesus’ people to use.3 Many other prayers of confession are found through the Bible.4 We must admit our wrong to the Lord and to the people we hurt, but confession alone is not enough.
+The Seven Penitential Psalms or Psalms of Confession were put in the Bible for Jesus’ people to use.3 Many other prayers of confession are found through the Bible.4 We must admit our wrong to the Lord and to the people we hurt, but confession alone is not enough.

 Christ says in Proverbs 28:13: We must renounce our sins, forsake, abandon, and quit them.